 Retainer Use Varies

 The length of time that patients need to wear a retainer varies from patient-to-patient and recommendations vary depending on your orthodontist.
-At Reddick Orthodontics, we recommend using retainers for life, as there will always be some chance of shifting as you age.
+At Melbourne Orthodontics, we recommend using retainers for life, as there will always be some chance of shifting as you age.
 Full-time retainer wear is usually recommended for the first six months after the teeth are moved and then the patient can move to night-time wear only after that.

 Keep Your Retainer Clean